Rhodiola Rosea golden root plant material and standardized extract capsules beside an altitude map on a dark surface

 The Darbinyan Night-Duty Trial: The Foundation Study

-The Darbinyan et al. double-blind, placebo-controlled crossover study published in Phytomedicine in 2000 enrolled 56 young physicians performing demanding night-duty shifts.
-Participants received either 170mg of SHR-5 Rhodiola extract (standardized to 3% rosavins) or placebo for two weeks, then crossed over.
+Participants received either 170mg of SHR-5 Rhodiola extract (standardized to 3% rosavins) or placebo for two weeks, then crossed over to the opposite condition.
 During the Rhodiola condition, physicians showed statistically significant improvements in a composite measure of mental fatigue that included short-term memory, speed of audio-visual perception, speed of mental calculations, and ability to concentrate.
-This trial established the foundational clinical evidence for Rhodiola’s anti-fatigue effects and defined the SHR-5 extract at 170mg as the minimum effective dose in acute stress conditions.
+Effect sizes were clinically meaningful, and the within-subject crossover design controlled for individual variation more rigorously than parallel-group designs.

-The Shevtsov Cadet Trial
+The Shevtsov Physician Cognitive Fatigue Trial

 The Student Examination Trial